 23. Do you compensate authors for their work?

 Yes, of course!
 We have an automated email response which says, “thank you for submitting an article to awate.com.”

 General: The purpose of the comments section is to provide feedback to the author and to facilitate discussion on issues raised by the author of the article.
 Try to stay on topic.
 All comments are moderated.
 If there is a delay in posting your comment, it is either on cue to be moderated and/or it is in violation of one of the posting guidelines and has been sent to the trash bin.

 25.1 Register your user name and email address in the comments section following the articles.
 (Your email address will not be shown.)

 25.2 Use one user name.
 Don’t register multiple times.
 Attempts to tip the balance–giving your arguments the deceptive sense that they are shared by many others when it is just you writing under different user names–will result in warning and then suspension.(Easy for the moderator to find out by checking your ip address.)

 25.3 Use proper posting protocol: address your audience by name.
 Do not use abusive language.

 25.4 Use appropriate, family-friendly language.
 Foul language is not allowed.

-25.5 It is ok to criticize a political ideology but it is not ok to attack a collective identity (race, ethnicity, tribe, region, religion, etc).
+25.5 It is okay to criticize a political ideology but it is not okay to attack a collective identity (race, ethnicity, tribe, region, religion, etc).
 Doing so will result in immediate suspension/ban.